emvicy/documentation/configuration.md

 <a id="MVC_ENV"></a>
 **MVC_ENV**
-In the root folder of your myMVC copy you will find an `.env` file.
-There the variable `MVC_ENV` declares what Environment is valid for myMVC.
+In the root folder of your Emvicy copy you will find an `.env` file.
+There the variable `MVC_ENV` declares what Environment is valid for Emvicy.
 You can name the value as you like - But common values are: `develop`, `test`, `production` or `live`.

 ~~~bash